Unqork’s Internal API: Delete APIs

 A static image displaying the deleted submission ID in the DevTools Console.

-With the Console still open, click Get Deleted Submission.
+With the DevTools Console still open, click Get Deleted Submission.
 On button-click, the Console displays errors associated with the call.
 The errors occur because the Plug-In component is referencing the submission ID from the SubmissionId to Delete field and trying to retrieve it.
 Because it's deleted, there's no submission to retrieve.

 A static image displaying the DevTools Console errors that occur when trying to retrieve a deleted submission.

-Lastly, with the Console still open and the submission ID still in the SubmissionId to Delete field, click Restore Deleted Submission.
+Lastly, with the DevTools Console still open and the submission ID still in the SubmissionId to Delete field, click Restore Deleted Submission.
 Then, click Get Deleted Submission. once more.
 Run the Angular Command The Angular command, or data command, is a tool that displays submission data in a browser's developer console.
 In Express View, enter the following command in the devtool console: angular.element('.unqorkio-form').scope().submission and open the pluginGetDeletedSubmission data to see the successfully restored submission ID.

 A static image displaying the restored submission data in the DevTools Console.